lifofernandez/article-boilerplate/README.md

 \pagebreak

-**Table-style captions**
+### Table-style captions{.unlisted .unnumbered #sec:table-capts}

 Enabled with `codeBlockCaptions` metadata option.
 If code block is immediately adjacent to paragraph, starting with `Listing: ` or `: `, said paragraph will be treated as code block caption.

 Listing: Listing caption